 Herbalists are big fans of rosehips for their nutritional value.
-They contain vitamin C, omega-3 fatty acids, amino acids, and more.
-Tea, syrups, and essential oils made from dried rosehips have been around for millenia.
+They contain vitamin C, omega-3 fatty acids, vitamin E, and more.
+Tea, syrups, and essential oils made from dried rosehips have been around for millennia.
 Though rosehips have a history in traditional medicine, there is still limited research to support their skin benefits.

 Because of the high content of vitamin C in fresh rosehips, rosehip oil might have some antioxidant effects on the skin.
-Vitamin C, when applied directly to the skin, can potentially improve dark spots and reduce certain signs of aging (like fine lines).
-But as with any vitamin C skincare product, these benefits aren’t a given for rosehip oil.
+Vitamin C, when applied directly to the skin, can help improve dark spots and reduce certain signs of aging (like fine lines).
+That said, these benefits aren’t a given for rosehip oil.
 Rosehip oil loses its potency as it’s refined, so how much vitamin C is actually in your rosehip oil depends on how it was made.
-It may also depend on product freshness, since vitamin C can lose its potency over time.
+It may also depend on product freshness since vitamin C can lose its potency over time.

 What’s more certain are the hydrating benefits of rosehip oil.
 Like other non-comedogenic oils, rosehip oil is moisturizing.
 A well-hydrated face can often look brighter, plumper, and more full of life.
 So if this is what you’re hoping for, then rosehip oil can help!

 Head’s up!
-You should always do a patch test before applying rosehip oil all over your face, in case you’re sensitive or allergic to it.
+You may want to do a patch test before applying rosehip oil all over your face, in case you’re sensitive or allergic to it.
 Apply a small amount of product to your inner arm and wait to see if there’s a reaction.
 If there’s no reaction, apply a small amount of product to one part of your face and see if there’s a reaction.
-If not, then you’re good to go!
+If not, then you should be good to go!

 If you want to start using rosehip oil, you can reach for 100% pure rosehip oil, including the ones by The Ordinary, The Inkey List, and Acure.
 Pure rosehip oil can be used for both cleansing and moisturizing.

 Some people find that rosehip oil feels too heavy by itself.
 After all, it is a pure oil.
 If that’s the case, you might prefer to use a product that has rosehip oil as a key ingredient (rather than the sole ingredient).
-If that’s the case, it’s worth checking to see if a product’s full ingredient list passes the cosDNA test.
-This is especially important if you’re prone to acne or have sensitive skin, since certain ingredients can clog pores or cause irritation.
+If that’s the case, it’s worth checking to see if a product’s full ingredient list is non-comedogenic.
+This is especially important if you’re prone to acne or have sensitive skin since certain ingredients can clog pores or cause irritation.
 Here are some good rosehip oil products, based on their ingredients: